uit-hdl/nowaclite/README.md

 # Data
 We use git submodules to keep track of data (in `data/` and `data-raw`).
 `data-raw` contains the raw-est form of a datasets we have managed to find.
-In NOWAC (almost) all biological datasets have been generated at NTNU, while questionnaire data are stored on a in-house server.
 For the biological datasets we have put the raw output from the machines in the `data-raw` repository, while analysis-ready `.RData` files are put in the `data` repository.